 26 July 2021

-Research from the West of England has been featured in a newly released flagship document that demonstrates the impact of National Institute for Health Research (NIHR) funded applied research to transform health and care across England.
+Research from the West of England has been featured in a newly released flagship document that demonstrates the impact of National Institute for Health and Care Research (NIHR) funded applied research to transform health and care across England.

 The publication, ‘The legacy of the CLAHRCs 2014-19 – 5 years of NIHR-funded applied health research’ (PDF) compiles key research projects from the NIHR Collaborations for Leadership in Applied Health Research and Care (CLAHRCs).
 Drawing together case studies from priority themes, the document demonstrates how the CLAHRCs conducted innovative research leading to improved outcomes for patients, better and more cost-effective services while challenging health inequalities.

 PReCePT, our project with the West of England Academic Health Science Network is featured.
 PReCePT (Prevention of cerebral palsy in pre-term labour) is a quality improvement (QI) initiative that provides practical tools and training to help staff consider administering magnesium sulphate to eligible women.
 Premature birth is the main cause of brain injury and cerebral palsy in babies.
 Evidence shows that babies can be protected from brain injury by giving magnesium sulphate to women who are at risk of having a premature delivery.
 This reduces the risk of cerebral palsy in a third of cases.

 Also featured is our project to evaluate eConsult, an online consultation / triage system that allows